k3b/CalendarIcsAdapter/README.md

 todo k3b

-import via eventData-Interface vcal->eventData->androidIntent
+>	import via eventData-Interface vcal->eventData->androidIntent
+	  commit all + backup + git-rebranch (siehe ff-download) todo test ob noch ok
+	  eigene klasse

+	j2se-Junit-Integration test
+		EventDtoSimple
+		ics->EventDto->ics
+	sendto parameter subject body
+		EventDto2txt
 	new readme with workflow pc-calendar<->email<->android-calendar

 	howto
-	send mail with attachment (needs file-write permissions :-( ) enable/disable intents at runtime
+		enable/disable intents at runtime

-ICSImport
+CalendarIcsAdapter
 =========

-ICSImport is a small free and open source app for Android 2.1 and up that intercepts the VIEW intent for text/calendar files and allows to add it to the calendar.
+CalendarIcsAdapter is a small free and open source app for Android 2.1 and up that intercepts the VIEW intent for text/calendar files and allows to add it to the calendar.
 At the moment it does not need any calendar-related permissions because it acts as a bridge.
 The original .ics file is parsed and the event is added using the native calendar application.
 This way you are free to change the event details before saving.